anoma/taiga/book/src/exec.md

 Not much to say here in the context of Taiga execution but might be helpful to preserve the structure of the page

 #### Solve
 We are considering the model when a solver makes one step at a time and sends the result to the next solver.
-In practice, the solver can send it to themselves and continue solving if they have the intent to make the next step

-Note: it would be nice to merge the steps into one when possible
+In practice, the solver can send the result to themselves and continue solving if they have the intent to make the next step.
+It would be nice to merge the steps into one when possible, but for simplicity we ignore this detail here

+Note: each solver must check the proofs they receive from other nodes

+When a solver has two intents that can be matched together, they match the intents by spending the old notes and creating new notes.
+Solvers have the authority to spend and create the intermediate notes they receive and produce the proofs required to perform the action.
+Solvers also know the content of intent-specific VPs and receving VPs of the users (necessary to be able to satisfy them).
+Solvers don't know the identities of the users.
+Created notes are added in a local MT tree that will be published later along with the settled transaction.

+If a solver has two intents that can be matched together, two situations are possible:
+1. The match is partial and results in a creation of a partial transaction and a new intent.
+In this case the solver appends the data they produced to the intent and gossip the new intent to the next node
+2. The match is final and the final transaction can be created.
+In this case the solver publishes the final transaction described below.

+Note: partial transactions cannot be published on the blockchain because there will be a VP/other restriction mechanism blocking that

 #### Finalize
+Note: All of the intermediate notes created by the solver are added to a local commitment tree that is published in the end

+Note: intermediate notes aren't published, but the proofs are